dotnet/docs-desktop/redirects_generator/readme.md

 This tool uses the _definitions.json_ file to generate a _.openpublishing.redirection_ file.
-If a _.openpublishing.redirection_ file exists in the folder, it's updated and appended to.
+If a _.openpublishing.redirection_ file exists in the folder, it's copied to the output folder and updated and appended to there.

+Pass in the file path of a _.openpublishing.redirection_ file, and it'll be  updated in-place. e.g. redirs.exe "c:\repos\dotnet\docs-desktop\.openpublishing.redirection.json"

 The definitions generate two-way redirects between versioned content.
 The definition file is a json file that has some config at the start: